IvonLuiz/robotic_systems_ws/README.md

 - **Docker**: Ensure Docker is installed and running on your system.
 You can install Docker by following the instructions at [docker.com](https://www.docker.com/).
 - **Supported ROS 2 Distributions**: This container has been tested with the following ROS 2 distributions:
-  - `foxy`
   - `jazzy`

-  Other distributions may work but are not guaranteed.

 ## Development
 ### Setup URSim for simulation with docker